dlittle42/dlittle42.github.io/_posts/2016-09-15-planet-of-triumphs.md

 ---
 layout: post
 title: Planet of Triumphs
+tags: [site, app]
+categories: [new, classic]
+excerpt: A community celebrating and supporting all of the successes that members achieve at Planet Fitness.

-images:
+images: [

-  - url: /images/portfolio620/ptrumps01.png
-    alt:
-    title:

-  - url: /images/jekyll-logo.png
-    alt:
-    title:
+	ptrumps01.png,
+	ptrumps01.png
+]

 ---

-A community celebrating and supporting all of the successes that members achieve at Planet Fitness.

 - Creative Direction
 - Information Architecture